5/9/2024

 speaker

-as a first step before we put forward a proposal for any use of oncology.
+the first step before we put forward a proposal for any uses in oncology.
 Once we have feedback from FDA and alignment on our proposal related to TPM, we can then craft a proposed study for use in oncology.
 The decision to prioritize TPM for submission and FDA discussion was based upon the expected timing and cost of the clinical program being proposed relative to the expected market size.
 Though oncology is potentially a larger market opportunity, we've elected to prioritize the potentially faster program first.
 Assuming acceptable feedback from the agency in June, anticipate submission of an oncology proposal to FDA later this year.
-Lastly, from a supply chain perspective, in our efforts to de-risk our reliance on a single finished dose manufacturer, earlier this week we submitted a supplement to our NDA, adding Siegfried's Hamelin site as an alternate manufacturer.
-Pending a successful FDA review of the supplement, we anticipate Siegfried coming online as a manufacturer as early as the end of spring.
-Quarimedics have now grown to approximately 90 employees and I'm proud of what we have accomplished over these recent months.
+Lastly, from a supply chain perspective, in our efforts to de-risk our reliance on a single finished dose manufacturer, earlier this week we submitted a supplement to our NDA, adding 6-3 to Hamelin's site as an alternate manufacturing Pending a successful FDA review of the supplement, we anticipate Siegfried coming online as a manufacturer as early as the end of 2020.
+CoreMedix has now grown to approximately 90 employees, and I'm proud of what we have accomplished over these recent months.
 I would now like to turn the call over to Matt to discuss the company's first quarter financial results and financial position.
-Matt.

 speaker